ptr33/Jupyterlab/README.md

 ### Build from source

-Clone the repository first, then build the container image:
+Clone the repository, then build the container image:

 ```bash
 docker build -t ghcr.io/vemonet/jupyterlab .